MickEnev/Whiteboard/README.md

 # ME Paint

 ME Paint is a Whiteboard app that seeks to replace the recently disgraced MS Paint.
 MS Paint used to be my favorite whiteboard app.
 It was simple, pre-installed on my pc, and fun to use.
 Windows 11 changed that.
 Along with the many issues facing the new MS Paint, the one that I find most irredeemable about it is that you can not start a canvas with a black background.
-As someone who -uses- used MS Paint for solving LeetCode problems, I liked to have a dark background because it was less strenuous on my eyes.
+As someone who ~~uses~~ used MS Paint for solving LeetCode problems, I liked to have a dark background because it was less strenuous on my eyes.
 I decided to take matters into my own hands and make ME Paint.

 ## Installation